2Simran/cv1st/README.md

 # cv1st
-Created using HTML and CSS.
+Created by using HTML and CSS.
 Click here for preview : https://2simran.github.io/cv1st/